pilafnoodle/plockRL/README.md

-# plockRL: Successes, Failures and Future
+# plockRL: Successes, Failures and Thoughts

 # Overview
 PlockRL is a reinforcement learning pipeline based on the TD3 algorithm for F1Tenth.